First published 4/13/2020. Last updated 12/20/2021.

-As the new coronavirus SARS-CoV-2, (the virus that causes COVID-19), continues to impact communities across the globe, we know many of you are concerned about the health and safety of your family—including your pets.
-Because we at Rover are pet lovers too, we understand and share your concerns.
-We wanted to do our part to help answer some of the questions we are hearing from the Rover community and pet parents about dogs and the coronavirus.
+As COVID-19 continues its advance across the globe, we know many of you are concerned about the health and safety of your family—including your pets.
+At Rover, we’re pet lovers too, and we understand and share your concerns.
+We wanted to do our part to help answer some of the questions we are hearing from the Rover community and pet parents about dogs and COVID-19.

-In consultation with Dr. Gary Richter, a veterinarian on Rover’s Dog People Panel and author of The Ultimate Pet Health Guide, and in accordance with the latest guidelines from the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO), we’ve put together this resource for pet parents to address some of the questions you may have, from disease transmission details to how to keep your pet occupied while you try to get some work done, and to simply provide reassurance and the facts about dogs and COVID-19.
+In consultation with Dr. Rebecca Greenstein, Veterinarian and Rover Dog People Panel member, and in accordance with the latest guidelines from the Public Health Agency of Canada (PHAC) and the World Health Organisation (WHO), we’ve put together this resource for pet parents to address some of the questions you may have, from virus transmission details to how to keep your pet occupied while you try to get some work done, and to simply provide reassurance and the facts about dogs and COVID-19.

-As this is a developing situation, we will continue to closely monitor information related to the disease and update this article with new information as it becomes available.
+We will continue to monitor the progress of the virus and update this article with new information as it becomes available.

-Important: This resource is intended for educational purposes and should not be considered a substitute for a veterinary examination.
+Important: This resource is intended for educational purposes and should not be considered a substitute for a veterinary examination or consultation.